Amanrazdan/ashish-passi-portfolio/src/pages/posts/the-twimbit-journey.md

 * No egos.
 The role of each member is the value you bring to the motto.
 * Open and transparent communication
 * Constant knowledge sharing

+July 2018

+Theme: Sharpen your focus

+To Do: Platform development

+>     Sorry.
+I didn't have time to write a short one.
+>     - Abrahim Lincoln at the end of a long letter to his wife.

+Motto: Bring Joy back in the consumption and creation of research

+Tech Vision: Make consumption of research very easy and exciting

+July 25

+The first version of our platform Twimbit.pro is ready as a POC

+July 27

+A sleepy wordpress app for creators is discovered.
+We must have done somethings right to deserve this!

+We were getting close to our dream of connecting the consumers and creators of research content.

+July 30

+July 27th seems ages ago.
+Things start creeping in and creeping out.

+Lesson: Learn to manage your emotions

+You will be on a different ride each day.

+Aug 2019

+Focus: Platform Development / Research Framework

+To Do: Decoupling of enterprise account and subscriptions on the platform.

+Team vision.

+The team was being stretched.

+Aug 20

+We hit the dime.
+Twimbit is now 10 member strong.
+4 locations.

+Tune your strings.
+Adjust your base.
+Learn.
+Play.

+We are working towards a symphony.

+Aug 22

+The unthinkable.
+Well, till it happens!

+We have a security breach on our platform.

+Crash.
+Boom.

+Doom?
+Not really.

+**Read Twimbit's 5 learning's on how to ensure security!**

+Sep 2019

+A second candidate over the last month who chose another opportunity after accepting our offer letter.

+What were we doing wrong?

+The clarity is seeping in through the pores.
+The right hands to work  and partner with evade.